acumos/workbench/docs/mlwb-user-guide/home-component/home-wc-user-guide.rst

 ML Workbench Platform Overview
 ==============================

-The ML Workbench is a web-based platoform designed for users who wish to create, track, manage and organize ML Models, Notebooks, ML Data Pipelines.
+The ML Workbench is a web-based platoform designed for users who wish to create, track, manage and organize ML Models, Notebooks, ML Data Pipelines, DataSources.
-ML Workbench is the user's personal space where user can create any projects, notebooks or data pipelines and share among other platform users.
+ML Workbench is the user's personal space where user can create any projects, notebooks or data pipelines, datasources and share among other platform users.
 User will be able to launch Jupyter/Zeppelin Notebook, Nifi pipeline, Acucompose and CMLP Studio from ML workbench.

 ML Workbench is an integral part of Acumos Portal which can be launched from 'Design Studio' of Acumos Portal as shown in below screenshot.